 The strong winter sunlight was flooding through the windows of the Lombard room – such a lovely warm glow making the room look even more beautiful than ever!

-As it was such a stunning day we headed straight out into the setting sunlight for a couple of very quick portraits – as the guys mostly wanted documentary photography of their wedding, we literally spent 5 minutes outside capturing a couple of shots, before heading back into the warmth to rejoin the other guests enjoying canapes and drinks (including cask ales set up for them in the reception are of Hotel du Vin).
+As it was such a stunning day we headed straight out into the setting sunlight for a couple of very quick portraits – as Harriet and Tim mostly wanted documentary photography of their wedding, we literally spent 5 minutes outside capturing a couple of shots, before heading back into the warmth to rejoin the other guests enjoying canapes and drinks (including cask ales set up for them in the reception area of Hotel du Vin).

 Wedding breakfast and Speeches